Raymond Castellani

 In New York, he appeared in plays such as The Curious Savage, Hat Full of Rain, The Rain Maker, What Makes Sammy Run, and Light Up the Sky.

-During the 1970s, Castellani occasionally found himself homeless on Skid Row in Los Angeles.
-Castellani returned to acting in the 1980s, but quit to found the Frontline Foundation in 1987.
-As of January 2011, he continues to operate this charity.

 In 2008, Castellani released an autobiography titled, The End Was But A Beginning: A True Story.

 He served over one million meals on the streets of Skid Row in downtown Los Angeles.
 He died on October 18, 2021, at the age of 88.